astorguy/py4spice/README.md

 Lightweight Python interface to Ngspice

 # Movtivation
-[Ngspice](https://ngspice.sourceforge.io/) is an open source electrical circuit simulator with a command line interface (CLI).
-It's natural to use Python to interact with the CLI, making it easier to use Ngspice for advanced design analysis.

-***Python for Spice*** is a lightweight module that facilitates Ngspice interaction.
-Simple classes and functions transparently create Ngspice netlists and commands.
+[Ngspice](https://ngspice.sourceforge.io/) is an open source electrical circuit simulator.
+It typically executes in batch mode using an archaic script interface.  ***Python for Spice*** facilitates facilitates Ngspice interaction.
+Its simple classes and functions transparently create Ngspice netlists and scripts.
 You can launch multiple analyses and convert the results to [Numpy](https://numpy.org/) arrays, enabling downstream computation or plotting with [Matplotlib](https://matplotlib.org/).

 A modest knowledge of Ngspice and Python is assumed.